StravaKit/StravaKit/README.md

 ### Get Clubs for Current Athlete

-Fetches clubs for the current athlete
+Fetches clubs for the current athlete.

 ```swift
 Strava.getClubs { (clubs, error) in }